Major Requirements

 - ECON 100 - Introduction to Economics

 FDR SS1 Social Science - Group 1 Distribution Credits 3 Economics is the study of how a society (individuals, firms, and governments) allocates scarce resources.
 The course includes a survey of the fundamental principles used to approach microeconomic questions of consumer behavior, firm behavior, market outcomes, market structure, and microeconomic policy, and macroeconomic questions of performance of the aggregate economy, including unemployment, inflation, growth, and monetary and fiscal policies.
+Open only to students who have not taken ECON 101 and/or ECON 102.
+No retakes allowed.

-- ECON 202 - Statistics for Economics
+- ECON 202 - Data Analytics for Economics

 - ECON 203 - Econometrics

 Credits 3 Prerequisite ECON 202 Explorations of regression models that relate a response variable to one or more predictor variables.
-The course begins with a review of the simple bivariate model used in INTR 202, and moves on to multivariate models.
+The course begins with a review of the simple bivariate model used in POL/INTR 202, and moves on to multivariate models.
 Underlying model assumptions and consequences are discussed.
 Advanced topics include non-linear regression and forecasting.
 Examples in each class are drawn from a number of disciplines.
 The course emphasizes the use of data and student-directed research.

 - ECON 210 - Microeconomic Theory

 Credits 3 Prerequisite either ECON 100, 101, 180, or 180A; and MATH 101 Contemporary theory relating to consumer behavior, the firm's optimizing behavior, the nature of competition in various types of markets and market equilibrium over time.
+Recommended for economics majors not later than their junior year.

 - ECON 211 - Macroeconomic Theory